Reviaco/Reviaco-OS/README.md

 -------------------------

 1. Anyone have permissions to modify Reviaco but don't have permissions to share these modifications except on Reviaco Official repo
-2. Reviaco is completely free for personal use lol, but Business which use Reviaco must pay 1% of earnings to share the benefit.
+2. Reviaco is completely free for personal use, but Business which use Reviaco must pay 1% of earnings to share the benefit.